The originating document has been archived. We cannot confirm the completeness, accuracy and currency of the content.

 After the procedure

 You may go home immediately after the procedure and return to your normal activities the same day.
 The most common side effects after the procedure are:

 - Nausea or vomiting

-If you think you're pregnant at any time after the procedure, contact your health care provider immediately.
-The Essure system doesn't affect your menstrual cycle.
+You should still have a period each month.
+The Essure system doesn't affect your monthly cycle.
+If you stop having periods or think you're pregnant at any time after the procedure, contact your health care provider immediately.